Chapter 9 : Unshakable

 Lily was silent for a moment.
 I heard gently scratch of a quill across paper.
 "Hmm.
 I think you just inadvertently handed the power in our relationship over to me."

 I sat up immediately and looked at her with a concave brow.
-"Um, no, actually, I don't think I did."
+"Oh, no, no, I don't think I did."

 She didn't spare me a look for a full minute.
 "I think we'll go with the quintet."
-She then looked over at me and beamed, placing a hand on the side of my face.
+She then looked over at me and beamed.
 "It feels so good to be in control of the decision making."

 She was being ridiculous.
 I shook my head, laughing in spite of myself.

 She regarded me carefully.
-My mind drew me back to the first time we'd sat like this, in the heads common room, a fire blazing in the backdrop.
+My mind drew me back to the first time we'd sat like this together, a fire blazing in the backdrop.
 A lot had changed since then.
 We'd come a long way.
 I was looking into her eyes with a different mindset, and my thoughts were filtering differently.
 I knew her better, and her me.
 We weren't two separate people anymore − we were more like two halves of one whole.

-"I decide..." she whispered, a mere inch from my body but not touching me.
+"I decide..." she whispered, a mere inch from my body but not touching me yet.
 "That we should kiss."

 I nodded.
 "Yes, I agree with that decision."